-Bryan University does not discriminate on the basis of race, color, sex, religion, age, ancestry, veteran status, disability, or national origin, as defined by law, in administration of any education policies, admission policies, financial assistance programs, career services and other school administered programs.
-Bryan University admits eligible students of any race, color, sex, religion, age, ancestry, veteran status, disability, or national origin, as defined by law, to all rights, privileges and activities generally accorded or made available to students at Bryan University.
+Bryan University does not discriminate on the basis of race, color, sex, religion, age, ancestry, veteran status, disability, gender identity, genetic information, or national origin, as defined by law, in administration of any education policies, admission policies, financial assistance programs, career services and other school administered programs.
+Bryan University admits eligible students of any race, color, sex, religion, age, ancestry, veteran status, disability, gender identity, genetic information, or national origin, as defined by law, to all rights, privileges and activities generally accorded or made available to students at Bryan University.
 Unless indicated otherwise, Human Resources at the University has been designated to handle inquiries regarding its non-discrimination policies.
 If you become aware of or are subjected to unlawful discrimination, immediately bring it to the attention of the appropriate designees, as listed below, stating what happened and who was involved.
 The University must be factually informed before it can act to resolve a situation.